AC350144/CPSC_362_Group_Activity_1/README.md

 # InstantParty

+## Product Vision

-InstantParty is an online marketplace designed for solo performers, party organizers, and anyone looking to rent a space—from small venues to large lots.
-Our platform seamlessly connects customers with space lenders, ensuring a secure and automated booking experience.
-Unlike Airbnb, our product prioritizes automation and user convenience.
+For solo performers, party havers, or anyone looking for a space to rent (ranging from a small venue to a huge lot), **InstantParty** is an online marketplace that connects customers with space lenders.
+Our platform ensures a seamless and secure experience for booking or listing properties.
+Unlike Airbnb, our product is highly automated and prioritizes customer feedback.

----

-## Features & Requirements
+## Requirements

 ### Functional Requirements
-- Users must be able to log in using their ID and password.
-- Users can post listings for spaces they wish to rent out.
-- Users can upload pictures to enhance their listings.
-- Moderators can remove listings reported as scams.
-- A rating system exists with separate scores for renters and rentees.

-### Non-Functional Requirements
-- The platform must be engaging to encourage high user feedback and growth.
-- User data, including payment methods and personal information, must remain secure and hidden.
-- The system should operate smoothly to meet user expectations.
-- Accessible on all devices.
-- Intuitive and easy to use for all users.
-- Integrated map system to display nearby locations.

----

-### Why Choose InstantParty?
-✅ Secure & seamless booking experience
-✅ High automation for efficiency
-✅ Designed for both renters and rentees
-✅ Accessible on any device
-✅ Built-in map system for easy location discovery

-Start renting or listing your space today with **InstantParty!** 🚀
+- Users must be able to log into their accounts using an ID and password.
+- Users can post listings for spaces they want to rent out.
+- Users can upload pictures to accompany their listings.
+- Moderators can remove listings that have been reported as scams.
+- A rating system for each user, with separate scores for renters and rentees.

+### Non-functional Requirements
+- Engaging user experience to encourage feedback and growth.
+- Secure handling of user data, including payment methods and personal information.
+- Smooth performance to meet user expectations.
+- Accessibility on all devices.
+- User-friendly design for ease of use.
+- Integrated map system for viewing nearby locations and areas.

+## Features

+### Homepage
+- Access profile page
+- Access listings page
+- Search bar
+- Browse listings
+- Filter by space occupancy
+- Search by mileage radius
+- View listing reviews
+- Tags for venue types

+### Reservation Page
+- View current and past reservations

+### Payment
+- Available payment methods
+- Save payment methods for future use

+### Account Page
+- Profile management
+- Profile rating system
+- Manage multiple listings
+- Settings page
+- Manage renter and rentee profiles

+### Discover Page
+- Mission statement

+### Contact Us
+- Contact form (submissions sent to email)
+- Display phone number, email address, etc.

+### Review Previous Space
+- Select previously rented spaces
+- Submit reviews for past stays

+### Confirmation Page
+- Review listing details
+- Verify selected payment method

+### Map Page
+- View nearby listings
+- View listing locations